 Board of Trustees

-Bob Vetere is the President and CEO of the American Pet Products Association and serves as President of the Human-Animal Bond Research Institute (HABRI).
+Bob Vetere was the President and CEO of the American Pet Products Association and served as President of the Human-Animal Bond Research Institute (HABRI).
 Vetere has lead several pet industry wide initiatives including the formation of HABRI, the Pet Leadership Council (PLC) to strengthen and advance the pet industry and Pets Add Life (PAL), a national social media campaign promoting responsible pet ownership.
 In his many roles, Vetere has made his mark in the industry and is often featured as spokesperson with guest columns in publications including Pet Business and Pet Product News and television appearances on such acclaimed shows as CNNFN, ABC’s World News Tonight, and CNBC.
 He has also been quoted in leading print outlets including USA Today and The Wall Street Journal.
 He is also author of the book From Wags to Riches: How Dogs Teach Us to Succeed in Business & Life.

 Responsible for APPA, HABRI, PLC and PAL, Vetere aligns industry goals and works in collaboration with members, Board of Directors, staff and other industry associations to support and further the interests and success of the pet industry.
-Along with APPA’s National Pet Owners Survey with the most comprehensive pet owner statistics, Vetere also compiles annual industry spending figures and identifies and forecasts pet industry trends.

 Before joining APPA over a decade ago, Bob served as senior vice president, administration, general counsel and secretary at Oil-Dri Corporation of America, a publicly traded $175 million international developer, manufacturer and marketer of brand name and private label products for pets, fluids purification and agriculture.
 Bob’s management responsibilities encompassed the areas of human resources, facilities management, law, environmental health and safety, product compliance, payroll, corporate safety, permitting and government relations.
 His achievements at Oil-Dri range from restructuring the Law and Human Resource departments to successfully negotiating a new labor contract with the United Steelworkers Union.